What does fact checked mean?

 The Best Workout Videos for Men

 Men can get in shape at home using exercise videos.
 There are a wide variety of videos available for men designed to help strengthen the body and develop lean muscle mass.
-Exercise videos can be helpful when you are short on time, or short on cash and can't afford a gym membership.
+Exercise videos can be helpful when you are short on time, or short on cash and cannot afford a gym membership.
 Most DVDs are priced around $15 to $20.
 Try a variety of videos and alternate them for a great weekly routine.

 "Navy SEAL Training"